buraglio/Juniper-SR-PCE/README.md

 ### Files and such

 1. vmx* Juniper vmx configuration files as stored in the flash.
 Also usable in the "startup configuration" section of Eve-NG
-2. Nokia PCE Lab.unl - the Eve-NG XML file that is the lab
+2. Juniper PCE Lab.unl - the Eve-NG XML file that is the lab

 ### Diagrams and physical layout